 Wedding Band Necklaces

-If you still love the idea of a wedding band, but aren't comfortable wearing one on your hand, consider wearing your ring on a chain.
-Multiple experts agree that from a comfort standpoint, a necklace is less obtrusive and you're a lot less likely to lose or misplace your ring.
+If you still love the idea of a wedding band but aren't comfortable wearing one on your hand, consider wearing your ring on a chain.
+"Some grooms will wear their ring on a chain, as a necklace," Wu says.
+Multiple experts agree that from a comfort standpoint, a necklace is less obtrusive, and you're a lot less likely to lose or misplace your ring.
 The best part is, whatever your budget, there’s a chain out there that can work for grooms of all styles.

-If your groom is hesitant about rocking gold or a traditional metal ring, try considering more non-traditional materials.
+For grooms that are hesitant about rocking gold or a traditional metal ring, opt for more non-traditional materials.
 “With the recent utilization of tungsten, men can get wedding bands that incorporate materials like wood and carbon fiber,” explains Schoenfeld, founder of Ring Bear.
 “A portion of the population is allergic to gold, which in the past kept guys from wearing traditional wedding bands.
 Now those grooms can wear platinum or tungsten wedding bands as they’re [made from] hypoallergenic materials.”

 Showcase your love forever by getting a visual representation permanently tattooed on your ring finger.
-Consider getting your wedding date, initials, or a small symbol tattooed where you would traditionally wear a ring for a long-lasting reminder of your bond.
+You can sport your wedding date, initials, or a small symbol tattooed where you would traditionally wear a ring, for a long-lasting reminder of your bond.

-Silicone rings are becoming more and more popular and for good reason: They’re flexible, and great for grooms who work with their hands.
-Though they fall into the ring category, and thus, need to be worn on a ring finger, they're generally more comfortable and oftentimes can feel "barely there".
+Silicone rings are becoming more and more popular, and for good reason: They’re flexible and great for grooms who work with their hands.
+"Some of our customers want rings that are not metal-based.
+A ring that is more casual while fitting a more active lifestyle," Wu says.
+Though they fall into the ring category and, thus, need to be worn on a ring finger, they're generally more comfortable and oftentimes can feel barely there.